lingyicute/YiClap/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-    Don't report bugs that are already in the issue list of Retro Music: https://github.com/h4h13/RetroMusicPlayer/issues
+    Don't report bugs that are already in the issue list of YiClap: https://github.com/lingyicute/YiClap/issues

     [ ] Yes
 -->

-**Have you read the [FAQ](https://github.com/RetroMusicPlayer/RetroMusicPlayer/blob/master/FAQ.md)?**
+**Have you read the [FAQ](https://github.com/lingyicute/YiClap/blob/master/FAQ.md)?**
 [Yes/No]

 **Has the bug already been reported?
 Please search in GitHub issue tab before creating an issue.**